Clear, Comfortable Vision

 Finding Your Fit

 A contact lens prescription differs from your regular eyewear prescription.
 After all, contact lenses sit directly on the cornea.
-They are a medical device that requires careful fitting to ensure your comfort.
+They are a medical device that requires careful fitting to support your eye comfort.

 When you book a contact lens exam, we will evaluate your overall eye health to determine which lenses are best for your eyes.
 We’ll take some measurements to make sure we get the sizing right too.
 During the exam, we’ll discuss your lifestyle, vision needs, and your expectations from contact lens wear.